| The debate of whether to have inverter or

 well as supply air grills, return air grills will be required to let the air

+return to the air conditioning unit.
 By far the ducted unit is the professional way to air condition a

 environment.
 Under ceiling units are as the name suggests made to fit under